 A Machine Learning Approach to Analyze and Support Anti-Corruption Policy

-Keywords: machine learning, corruption, audits, local public finance
+Keywords: algorithmic decision-making, corruption policy, local public finance

 JEL Classification: D73, E62, K14, K42